 - Improving affordability

 One significant step in the right direction was the new funding formula that links college and university funding to performance measures such as graduation rates, rather than enrollment numbers.

-These ambitious goals and significant changes make it clear that Arkansas values higher education and wants to see students succeed.
+These ambitious goals and significant changes make it clear that Arkansas colleges value higher education and want to see students succeed.